rolemadelen/minimalist-blog/src/post/things-i-want.md

 published: "2023-07-09 13:45:00"
 ---

 I've started working on a side project called 'Things I Want' and have made significant progress, although it's still in a somewhat unfinished state.
 I've implemented all the features I initially planned, but I'm eager to add something more to enhance the project.
 But I'm facing a creative block at the moment, so ... we'll see.

 ![demo](/images/things-i-want/demo.gif)

 Anyway, let me tell you more about this project.
 As the name suggests, 'Things I Want' is a website that showcases a collection of items I aspire to own in the future.
-This diverse collection encompassess everything from keyboards, monitors, and laptops to taiko drums and AR glasses.
-Currently, there are approximately 20 items listed, but I envision the list growing as time goes on and my desirs evolve.
+This diverse collection encompasses everything from keyboards, monitors, and laptops to taiko drums and AR glasses.
+Currently, there are approximately 20 items listed, but I envision the list growing as time goes on and my desires evolve.
 The website serves a a personal catalog and a source of inspiration.

 ## Design